Frequently asked questions.

 -

-To access bulk-billed group therapy online at no cost, you'll need to a) reside in a rural or remote "MMM4-7" area and b) get a mental health care plan from your GP.
+To access bulk-billed group therapy online at no out-of-pocket cost to you, you'll need to a) reside in a rural or remote "MMM4-7" area and b) have a current mental health care plan from your GP.

 Not sure whether you're eligible for bulk-billed sessions?
-Plug your address in here, click the summary tab and scroll down to the heading 'Modified Monash Model'.
+Type your address in here, click the summary tab and scroll down to the heading 'Modified Monash Model'.
 If your address is coded 'MM 4', 'MM5', 'MM6' or 'MM 7', you're eligible.
-If your address is coded 'MM 1', 'MM2' or 'MM3', you're not eligible for the rebate but you can still participate in the group at $65.00 per hour.
+If your address is coded 'MM 1', 'MM2' or 'MM3', you're not eligible for the group session rebate but you can still participate in the group with a mental health care plan and pay a gap fee of $59 per hour for the course (your individual sessions will be bulk-billed).

 -